nvnmangla/HumanDetecterAndTracker/README.md

 ## Overview
 In this project, a Human Detector and Tracker has been developed.
-To achieve this, we used the pre-trained model Yolo-V5.
+To achieve this, we used the pre-trained model of Yolo-V5.
 The last layer of the Yolo neural network was frozen so that it only detects humans in the image.
+After detecting the humans in the image there distance was calculated from the camera.
+Assumption we have taken is that the human in average is of 5ft.

-Four classes were implemented for this objective, in which the master class is Human- Detector.
+Four classes were implemented to achieve this objective, in which the master class is Human-Detector.

 ## Team:Group 4